View the recording of our training session.

 - Artist Project Grant funds may be used for expenditures to conduct quality arts programs for the benefit of the greater community.
-Typical uses of money include travel and training expense, space rental, advertising, marketing and publicity, website and electronic media, scripts, costumes, sets, props, supplies, equipment rental or purchase.
+Typical uses of money include artist payments, space rental, advertising, marketing and publicity, website and electronic media, scripts, costumes, sets, props, supplies, equipment rental or purchase.

-- Artist grantees are not required to match their grant amounts dollar for dollar, but priority will be given to applicants that have other public or private funding sources, or their own funds, invested in the project.
+- Artist grantees are not required to match their grant amounts dollar for dollar, but priority will be given to applicants that have additional funding sources, or their own funds, invested in the project.